cose-wg/draft-ietf-cose-merkle-tree-proofs/draft-ietf-cose-merkle-tree-proofs.md

 TBD_1 (requested assignment 395):

-: A COSE header parameter named `vds` (short for "verifiable data structure"), which conveys the algorithm identifier for a verifiable data structure.
+: A COSE header parameter named `vds` (Verifiable Data Structure), which conveys the algorithm identifier for a verifiable data structure.
   Correspondingly, this document introduces a new verifiable data structure registry that registers the integers used to identify verifiable data structures.

 TBD_2 (requested assignment 396):